 However, in these tribal hinterlands, life is far from easy; development has largely bypassed this place.
 The village was cut off from the rest of the world during monsoons as the only earthen road was washed away in the rains.
 The demand for concrete road, over the years, had fallen to deaf ears.

 In this rain-fed region, subsistence agriculture ensured food security for a few months only.
 Non Timber Forest Produce (NTFP) collection also provided sporadic supplementary income.
 Distress migration to urban centres to work at construction sites in the states of Andhra Pradesh, Telengana and Tamil Nadu was high.

-In the year 2014, PRADAN’s team based in Bastar initiated work in Madarkonta, home to 59 households.
-As the first step towards collectivizing the community, Self Help Groups (SHGs) were formed.
+In the year 2014, PRADAN’s team based in Bastar district of Chhattisgarh state initiated work in Madarkonta, home to 59 households.
+As the first step towards collectivizing the community around saving and credit, Self Help Groups (SHGs) were formed.
 There are four SHGs in the village today reaching out to 44 households.

 The potential to grow creepers was immediately visible in the terrain with spacious upland.
 But, no one was willing to switch from their traditional practice of maize cultivation to a different mode of agricultural production system.
 Maniram, a school dropout, agreed to undergo training in advanced agricultural techniques in the district headquarters, facilitated by the professionals of PRADAN.

 “It opened my eyes.
 There was so much we could do from our existing resources in the village!
 We needed to work not only hard but smart”, reflects Maniram now.